ext4n/FTPSTLK/README.md

 # FTPSTLK 1.16

+# 🇬🇧 ENGLISH

+The program is designed so that you can share your save with a friend who is going through a single game.

+## Changelog <h2>
+## v.
+1.00-en <h4>
+   from 27.07.21
+- Added basic functionality and functions.

+## v.
+1.02-en <h4>
+   from 30.07.21
+- The mechanism of spoiling settings in the program has been redesigned.
+Now the RegExpr module is responsible for this.
+Settings can be added to the program as a whole line, or several lines.
+- The settings page has been slightly changed.
+Now everything is more compact.
+In the settings, you can view the version of the program.
+Additional links were also hidden.
+- Minor improvements and bug fixes.

+## v.
+1.03-en <h4>
+   from 01.08.21
+- Fixed bugs in hint texts.
+- Minor improvements and bug fixes.

+## v.
+1.04b-en <h4>
+   from 14.08.21
+- Added a partial translation into English.
+- The mechanics of selecting and loading a language into the program have been redesigned.
+- Minor improvements and bug fixes.

+   ## v.
+1.05-en <h4>
+   from 14.08.21
+- The program is fully translated into English.
+- Added and improved options for selecting hints.
+Now there are 3 states of hints in the program:<br>
+Pop-up message<br>
+Hover hint<br>
+Disabled<br><br>
+- Language settings and hints, they are able to remember the state, and the next time the program is turned on, the last selected option will load.
+- Many small improvements and bug fixes.

+   ## v.
+1.06-en <h4>
+   from 16.08.21
+- Added options for suggestions in the form of text or buttons to choose from.
+- The translation has been finalized.
+- Minor improvements and bug fixes.

+   ## v.
+1.07-en <h4>
+   from 16.08.21
+- Added a dark theme.
+The ability to choose between light and dark dark.
+- Corrected translation in some places
+- Minor improvements and bug fixes.

+    ## v.
+1.10-en <h4>
+    from 21.08.21
+- Added update function.
+The program is updated from the github.
+Improvement of this function is expected in the future.
+- Now it is not necessary to constantly visit the github in the hope of a new version.
+Check the box in the update settings, and the program will notify you when the next update is released.
+- All additional libraries are stored inside the program.
+And they will be unpacked only when you want it :) + any action will ask for your permission :)
+- Added update.exe to the program and its sources.
+- Fixed translation and output of information.
+- Many improvements and bugs.
+- Improvements and bug fixes.

+   ## v.
+1.11-en <h4>
+   from 22.08.21
+- Fixed update error, when at the time of update the file could not be updated, and the old version of the program was started.
+- Updated program update logic.
+- Minor improvements and bug fixes.

+   ## v.
+1.12-en <h4>
+   from 23.08.21
+- Added information about the new version after updating the program.
+- Now there is no need to create a directory on FTP.
+Leave it to the program!
+Now this is done automatically
+- Many improvements and bug fixes.

+   ## v.
+1.13-en <h4>
+   from 23.08.21
+- Updated update.exe.
+Made it to display the update process on top of all windows.
+- Added the output of the path to the exe file to update.exe.
+Now even if you rename it or download a second copy, the file will still will be updated.
+- In update.exe, the logic of new versions has been reworked.
+Fixed a critical error when the changelog was not shown during the update.
+I hope everything will be stable with new versions.
+- Many minor improvements and bug fixes.

+   ## v.
+1.14-en <h4>
+   from 04.09.21
+- Added file manager (While in test mode).
+- I made a choice of downloading.
+You can download based on the selected folder, or display a dialog box.
+- Added and corrected translations.
+- Icons appeared for some positions.
+(Test variant).
+- Many minor improvements and bug fixes.

+   ## v.
+1.15-en <h4>
+   from 07.09.21
+- Fixed some bugs with the file manager.
+- Once again, the window with the display of changes after updating the program has been fixed.
+- Fixed the scale of the program on FullHD monitors.
+- Bug fixes.

+   ## v.
+1.16-en <h4>
+   from 12.05.22
+- Updated visual component package.
+- Added "Change history" button to the update check menu.
+- Bug fixes.

+## In the plans... <h2>
+- ADD THE ABILITY TO SEND FILES TO FTP IMMEDIATELY AFTER THE SAVE.
+- AUTOMATIC TRACKING OF ADDING TO FTP AND SUBSEQUENT DOWNLOADING.
+- AUTOMATIC CREATION OF A FOLDER ON FTP.
+[Added in ver.
+1.12]
+- FILE MANAGER OF FILES ON THE HOSTING AND DOWNLOADING ANY OF THE FILES.
+[Added in ver.
+1.14]

+## Advantages <h2>

+▶ Open source code that you can download and view.<br>
+▶ For the correct functionality of the source code, third-party libraries are required: <a href='https://www.alphaskins.com/'>AlphaControls</a>, and <a href='http://synapse.ararat.cz/doku.php/download'>Synapse</a><br><br>
+▶ The program does not store or use your passwords.
+All the safety of your data is on your computer.<br>
+▶ The program provides import/export of settings.
+Be careful who you pass your settings to!
+The responsibility lies only on your shoulders:)<br>

+## Using <h2>
+1. First you need FTP.
+You can use any free website hosting, for example, Ucoz or https://freewha.com/ or any other hosting service.
+You can find the cheapest, up to $0.3 / month.
+This will also work:)
+2. The received FTP data must be entered in the program settings.
+3. You must specify the address of your site in the format "https://site.com" or "http://site.com".
+4. Restart Program.
+5. Select the file on the first tab with saving.
+Under each button or input field there is a hint in the form "?", so if something is not clear, you can contact:)
+6. To pump out the save, on the second tab, select the path where to put the saves
+7. You can check if everything is ok before downloading.
+The corresponding button is present.
+8. The addition added import/export in the settings.
+You can import the data of your friends into the program, or export your own and share it in any of the social networks or discord:) Good luck!
+And if there are questions or suggestions, I am ready to listen:)
+<br><br><br><br>

 # 🇷🇺 RUSSIAN

 Программа предназначена для того, чтобы Вы смогли поделиться своим сохранением с другом, проходящем одиночную игру.